Fishing ReportHolmes County State Park Lake - 9/11/2018 12:54:15 PM

 The boat ramp will remain open, but boaters should use extreme caution when launching and loading their boats due to shallow water conditions.

 Crappie fishing has been slow, but try searching for fish in deeper waters.
-Using minnows or jigs around submerged structure should yield the most success.
+Try targeting these fish using jigs and even small crankbaits.